 SECTION 1.
-These provisions of these Regulations are adopted for the purposes and intent of providing for the health and welfare of the citizens of the Udall Zoning Jurisdiction through promotion of appropriate patterns and practices of urban development.
+These provisions of these Regulations are adopted for the purposes and intent of providing for the health and welfare of the citizens of the Solomon Zoning Jurisdiction through promotion of appropriate patterns and practices of urban development.
 Within this general purpose, the Zoning Regulations are intended to:

 1. Promote the health and general welfare of the citizens.